ESPN Sunday Night Football: History

 In 1990, the NFL expanded its Sunday night offerings to the full season, with TNT airing games in the season's first half and ESPN taking over for the second half.
 Beginning in 1998, ESPN broadcast the entire slate of Sunday night games (now officially rebranded as ESPN Sunday Night Football), and had exclusive rights to any night game other than the season opener and regular Monday night games, which aired on ABC.
 Thus, ESPN would usually have a few weekends each season with games on both Saturday (sometimes Thursday instead) and Sunday nights.
+During this period, Major League Baseball would typically hold Game 2 of the World Series on a Sunday night, and in deference the NFL would schedule TNT's and later ESPN's game that weekend for Thursday instead.

 Also in 1998, Paul Maguire joined Patrick and Theismann in the booth after re-joining ESPN after several years as a color commentator for NBC.
 Beginning in 1999, Suzy Kolber, who had recently rejoined ESPN from Fox Sports, served as the sideline reporter; Kolber replaced Solomon Wilcots, who joined CBS as a color commentator.
 In 2002, ESPN's SNF crew covered the new Thursday, opening night kickoff game.
 In 2004, Pat Summerall replaced Patrick for the preseason and for several regular season weeks following Patrick's recovery from open-heart surgery.

 After the 2005 season, ESPN ended this package in favor of picking up the broadcast rights to Monday Night Football from ABC.
 NBC picked up the rights to ESPN's Sunday night games.
 To replace Sunday Night Football ESPN moved its late-season Sunday Night Baseball broadcasts back to the network and replaced most of the rest of the open weeks with NBA telecasts.

 Music

 From 1987–1997, ESPN used various themes for its NFL coverage, reflecting its separate management from sister company ABC Sports (now ESPN on ABC since September 2006) at the time.

-In 1998, as Disney began consolidating ESPN and ABC Sports, ESPN's NFL coverage began using themes associated with Monday Night Football such as "Heavy Action".
+In 1998, as Disney began consolidating ESPN and ABC Sports, ESPN's NFL coverage began using themes associated with Monday Night Football such as "Heavy Action" and an amended version of its Hank Williams Jr. theme.
 In-game use of these themes ended after 2000, in favor of another original theme also referred to as "Sirens" (for featuring sirens prominently) by The Herbaliser.

 When ESPN gained the Monday night games, they once again began using the traditional Monday Night Football themes, but with increased frequency.
-See Monday Night Football for more info on music used during that package.